nklzero/nukli-strat/01_language_spec/README.md

 # Strat — Language Specification

 Documentation and reference material for the Strat language live in this folder.
-It contains the primary grammar (`core_grammar.ebnf`) and will contain supporting language-design material: examples, notes, and any validator/formatting guidance.
+It contains the primary grammar [strat_core_grammar.md](01_language_spec/strat_core_grammar.md) (former `core_grammar.ebnf` which will be reintroduced upon grammar stability and feature lock) and will contain supporting language-design material: examples, notes, and any validator/formatting guidance.

-> **Provenance:** examples were produced with AI assistance and **human-reviewed** to match the current `core_grammar.ebnf`.
+> **Provenance:** examples were initially produced with AI assistance and **human-reviewed** to match the current grammar.

----

-## Contents of this folder

-* `core_grammar.ebnf` — the canonical EBNF grammar for the Strat language.
-* `README.md` — this document (overview, usage notes, and examples).

 ---